Petrochemical

 Creating a circular plastics system

-Vitol has recently acquired WPU Waste Plastic Upcycling, a company which upcycles end-of-life plastic waste to oil.
+WPU, Waste Plastic Upcycling, is a Vitol-owned company which upcycles end-of-life plastic waste into oil.

 Using batch pyrolysis technology, the end product is used as a petrochemical feedstock in the production of recycled plastics.
 Chemical recycling is a critical pathway for the EU to achieve its circular plastics targets by 2030 and beyond.
-It also has the potential to be used in the road transport fuel and sustainable aviation fuel (SAF) markets.
+It also has the potential to be used in the road transport fuel and SAF markets.

 Based in Denmark, WPU has an operational commercial plant capable of recycling 25,000 tonnes of waste plastic a year – the equivalent of approximately five hundred million plastic bottles.
 Plans for a second plant with improved efficiency and capacity are underway.